Edward Nicolls: Return to England

-Nicolls received orders to withdraw his troops from the fort.
-Nicolls deliberately did not remove any weapons or ordnance from the well-supplied fort, leaving it in the hands of those members of his now-disbanded Corps of Colonial Marines who chose to remain.
-Those who did not want to stay were evacuated by ship to other British colonies.
-They were joined by an unknown number of refugee Redstick Creeks who were willing to fight, such fighting being honored in their culture.
+British forces were to withdraw under the terms of peace that ended the War of 1812, consequently Nicolls received orders to withdraw his marines from the fort.

+Article Nine of the Treaty of Ghent was believed to result in the restoration of the land back to the Creek Indians, and to overturn the Treaty of Fort Jackson.
+Cochrane instructed Rear Admiral Malcolm 'to remain for the Protection of the Indian establishment at Apalachicola, until such time as they are restored to their possessions in terms of the treaty of peace.'
+Malcolm was instructed to leave with the Indians the weaponry and supplies they needed for their protection.
+Nicolls now had the paradox that he was being asked to embark his troops immediately, and to continue to follow the order to remain until the land was restored to the Creek Indians.
+On 10 March 1815, Nicolls, a champion of Native American rights, created a treaty on his own initiative, without authorisation.

+Millett notes that the British had left the fort well armed and supplied, with the aim of helping to protect against incursions by the United States.
+Whilst Owsley notes that the warlike stores remained when Nicolls departed, this was not exclusively his decision.
 As Nicolls hoped, the existence of a well-armed Negro Fort (as the U.S. Army soon called it) so close to the U.S. border was an existential threat to American slavery.

 The Royal Marine detachment embarked on HMS Cydnus on 22 April, and were duly returned to Ireland Island in Bermuda, arriving on 13 June 1815, to rejoin the 3rd Battalion as a supernumerary company.
+On 16 May the British evacuated the last of the garrison there.
 Nicolls left in mid-May 1815 with the Redstick Creek Francis the Prophet, also known as Josiah Francis and Hillis Hadjo, the Native American spiritual and political leader known for his role in the Battle of Holy Ground, seeking official imprimatur for the treaty Nicolls had negotiated.
-Francis' son, who wanted an English education, also accompanied him.
+Francis's son, who wanted an English education, also accompanied him.
+Just prior to his departure in May Nicolls composed a letter on 12 May 1815 to Hawkins, implying that the freed slaves had been shipped off to British territory.
 On 7 June 1815, Nicolls, Woodbine, and Francis arrived at Amelia Island in East Florida, where rumours circulated that the officers were seeking to either obtain British possession of Florida from Spain, or to arm and supply the Florida factions resisting American territorial expansion.
 In fact, Nicolls had been heading to the Bahamas, and had unintentionally ended up in East Florida.
-In leaving West Florida, according to the U.S. Indian Agent Hawkins, Nicolls had left local forces with the arms and means to resist advancing American encroachments which were leading up to Andrew Jackson's First Seminole War.
-Nicolls embarked on the brig HMS Forward on 29 June "for passage to England", and disembarked at Portsmouth on 13 September.
+Nicolls re-embarked on the brig HMS Forward on 29 June "for passage to England", and disembarked at Portsmouth on 13 August.